 - Need for funding investment to address the operational and technical issue identified via the detailed facility audits of the ageing facilities. - Opportunity to integrate key facilities and service areas at one location to support year-round access to aquatic facilities to support learn to swim and therapy-based activities. - New leisure and water play opportunities to continue to support the informal leisure/social/family markets. - Consider opportunities to support indoor health and fitness programs and services. - Improvements to disability access, improved shade and windbreaks, more seating and landscaping. - Maintaining the existing pools is the priority in the immediate to medium term.
-However, if the cost of these works cannot be afforded over the long term, Council may be forced to close one or more of the existing pools. - Need to consider the future management arrangements of the Committee of Management operated facilities to ensure the long-term sustainability of operations. - Based on the above the recommended strategic direction for the Gannawarra Aquatic facilities is as follows.
+However, if the cost of these works cannot be afforded over the long term, some of these pools may be forced to close. - Support the community Committee of Management operated facilities to ensure the long-term sustainability of operations. - Based on the above the recommended strategic direction for the Gannawarra Aquatic facilities is as follows.